-Seniors (Program I) 1 semester This course is designed to develop effective writing and reading skills in an individualized manner.
+Seniors (Program I) 1 semester 1/2 credit

+This course is designed to develop effective writing and reading skills in an individualized manner.
 Writing skills will center on summary, description, and life skills (resumes, job applications, and interviews).
 Placement in this class is based on department recommendation.